kapoorgautam/cyberkapoor/README.md

-# NetworkWizards
+# Cyberkapoor

 ## Purpose

-[Networkwizards](https://networkwizards.tech) is an blogging website that is designed to provide its users with a range of content on four different sections: Trending, Coding, Hacking, and Networking. \
+cyberkapoor is a blogging website that is designed to provide its users with a range of content on four different sections: Trending, Coding, Hacking, and Networking. \
 Each section is dedicated to a specific topic, and users can browse through the content to find articles, tutorials, and other resources related to each topic.

 ---